Rhapsody II: Ballad of the Little Princess: Battle

 The battle system has changed drastically from Rhapsodys tactics style fights.
 Ballad of Little Princess features a more traditional RPG, turn-based battle system, with the enemy characters on the left-hand side of the screen and the player characters on the right.
 Unlike the battle system in Rhapsody (in which one controlled the game's main character and three puppets or monsters), only human characters fight.
 Puppets are equipped to specific characters, and are used to cast magic; instead of MP (magic points), money is taken with each spell in small amounts.
 Furthermore, a character's equipped puppets receive experience in battle and level up at roughly the same rate as the player, regardless of whether they are actually used in battle.
 Each time the player uses a puppet, a note is added to the musical staff on the battle screen; when a full bar is completed, the number to the right of the staff increases by one and the notes are cleared, allowing the player to fill up more bars with notes.
 When enough bars have been completed, the player can use a variety of attacks known as "Rewards" (ごほうび, gohōbi), which subtract varying amounts of completed bars from the player's total.
 A predecessor of the Reward system was present in the previous game, but in Little Princess, one receives notes after using puppet magic (rather than after playing the trumpet to boost the puppets' statistics), since the central character of Little Princess cannot play her trumpet in battle.
 As only two of the game's characters are able to equip and use puppets, most human characters have special skills or techniques equivalent to magic, and one character is able to use monsters (which can be captured after battle, as in Rhapsody) in much the same way as puppets.

 Legacy

 Along with Rhapsody: A Musical Adventure and Rhapsody III: Memories of Marl Kingdom, this game is part of the Rhapsody series.
 Little Princess maintains the emphasis on musical numbers and themes of love introduced in Rhapsody, as well as the anime inspired, bright graphics, which are used in several later Nippon Ichi Software games.
-Previously, Little Princess had not been released outside Japan, possibly due to Rhapsody's low level of mainstream popularity, until the Summer 2023, when it was released in Europe and North America.

-PlayStation Store

-The game was made available for download via the PlayStation Store on 31 May 2007, but was only available in Japan.

-Steam

-The game was released via Steam on 30 August 2023 with enhanced visuals and music, an expanded soundtrack and adding English voice acting.

 Soundtrack

-A soundtrack for the game's music was released on 8 March 2000.
+A soundtrack for the game's music was released on March 8, 2000.
 The music, like in the other Rhapsody games, was handled by Tenpei Sato.